ThomPoppins/MERN-Enterprise-Search/README.md

 ### 3. Profile picture upload modal

-**After logging in for the first time, users can click on the`upload` button on the placeholder profile picture for uploading theur first profile picture.
+**After logging in for the first time, users can click on the`upload` button on the placeholder profile picture for uploading their first profile picture.
 After clicking the button, a modal will pop up where you can upload a image file by clicking on the `browse...` button and select an image locally from their device.**

 ![Image Upload Modal Pop-Up](https://github.com/ThomPoppins/MERN_STACK_PROJ./blob/main/screenshots/003.png?raw=true)